hd-gmbh-dev/workflow-rs/README.md

 # workflow-rs

-Workflow RS - driving BPMN diagrams via Webassembly or native in a Rust based Backend Server
+Workflow RS - driving BPMN diagrams via Webassembly or native in a Rust based server